wagtail/wagtail/docs/reference/project_template.rst

 Default templates and static files
 ----------------------------------

-Location: ``/mysite/templates/`` and ``/mysite/static/``
+Location: ``/mysite/mysite/templates/`` and ``/mysite/mysite/static/``

 The templates directory contains ``base.html``, ``404.html`` and ``500.html``.
 These files are very commonly needed on Wagtail sites to they have been added into the template.

-The static directory contains an empty JavaScript and SASS file.
-Wagtail uses ``django-compressor`` for compiling and compressing static files.
-For more information, see: `Django Compressor Documentation <http://django-compressor.readthedocs.org/en/latest/>`_
+The static directory contains an empty JavaScript and CSS file.

 Django settings